metalfs/metalfs.github.io/tutorial.md

 Under [`src/hls_operator_colorfilter`](https://github.com/metalfs/getting-started/tree/master/src/hls_operator_colorfilter), an example operator is defined that converts a bitmap image to grayscale.

-Its [`operator.json`](https://github.com/metalfs/getting-started/tree/master/src/hls_operator_colorfilter/operator.json) file contains the operator manifest which is used at build time to describe the operators configuration interface.
+Its [`operator.json`](https://github.com/metalfs/getting-started/tree/master/src/hls_operator_colorfilter/operator.json) file contains the operator manifest which is used at build time to describe the operator's configuration interface.
 Furthermore it specifies the command line options to be used at runtime.

 [`hls_operator_colorfilter.cpp`](https://github.com/metalfs/getting-started/tree/master/src/hls_operator_colorfilter/hls_operator_colorfilter.cpp) contains the operator implementation in Vivado HLS. [`testbench.cpp`](https://github.com/metalfs/getting-started/tree/master/src/hls_operator_colorfilter/testbench.cpp) can be used to test the implementation in software by running `make test` from the operator directory.